Timeline

 July 2013

 Trip to Aubigny-sur-Nère to participate in the annual Franco-Ecossaises festival.
-Pipe major Fraser Wilkinson given freedom of Aubigny award.
+Pipe major Fraser Wilkinson given freedom of Aubigny and is presented with the Aubigny medal.

 August/